reversesigh/cosmos_node-initial_setup/02_install_node.md

 You are now ready to configure your node in `app.toml` and `config.toml`, which should be located in `/home/gaia/.gaia/config`.

 ## A note on upgrades
-Later on when you need to run a chain upgrade, you can simply return to this folder and run:
+Later on when you need to run a chain upgrade, you can simply return to your cloned repo and run:

 `git fetch --tags`